 Natural ways to treat diabetes

-How can natural supplements be used as an effective part of diabetes treatment?
+How can natural supplements be an effective part of diabetes treatment?

 Treatment options for diabetes are constantly expanding, and natural supplements have been receiving increasing attention.

-In past decades, public interest in natural therapies and the use of herbal medicines has also increased in industrialized countries; with 40% of adults in the U.S. have been reported to use them.
+In past decades, public interest in natural therapies and the use of herbal medicines has also increased in industrialized countries; with 40% of adults in the U.S. reporting to use them.

 A number of plant and herbal products have been shown to reduce blood sugar levels and have been described in scientific and popular literature as having anti-diabetic activity.